Govind-P/InTime/README.md

 # InTime
-#it is a student task management app
+#An app for student task management.